-Configures the time the router must be without receiving data from the device connected to the serial port and the device connected through the TCP session in order to close the session.
-A zero value prevents this function, i.e. the TCP session will not be released due to absence of data exchange.
+Configures the time the router must remain without receiving data from the device connected to the serial port, and the device connected through the TCP session, in order to close the session.
+A zero value prevents this function, i.e., the TCP session will not be released due to absence of data exchange.

-The permitted values are between 0 seconds and two days.
-Default value is zero.
+Values are between 0 seconds and two days.
+Default is zero.
 The minimum units handled are seconds.

-'''

 ASDP-X Cfg>idle-time <time>

-'''